Robards–Donelson–Jackson relationship controversy: Other aspects: Economic, moral, social, feminist aspects

 According to historian Donald B. Cole, increasing urbanization and changing social mores made room for the "romantic...view that such acts were private in nature and that love should be allowed to triumph over legalisms."

 Historian Ann Toplovich, in her article about the love triangle, wrote about the impossible situation in which Rachel Stockley Donelson Robards found herself in 1789:

 Unlike men, women did not have recourse to the divorce process as a means of recovering honor.
 If her petition failed, a woman's husband would still control her life because of coverture; a wife had no legal entity separate from her husband.
 And if she won, a woman's character suffered damage.
 Marriage to a man to whom she had been linked before the divorce was seen as a confession of illicit sexual relations.
 That a woman of Rachel Donelson's status chose the extralegal recourse of desertion to end her marriage is extraordinary.

 Historian Melissa Gismondi has suggested that Rachel's mother, John Donelson's widow, Rachel Stockley Donelson, played a poorly understood but key role in the breakup and remarriage.
 Gismondi argues that Lewis Robards' struggles with his personal finances, especially in a frontier economy where kinship networks were coequal with business relationships, were concerning to his in-laws.
-Further to the point, Robards was a Kentuckian and the Donelsons and their business interests were centered in Middle Tennessee.
+Further to the point, Robards was a Kentuckian and the Donelsons and their business interests were centered in middle Tennessee.
 Given that the marriage was both childless and "miserable", a move to Tennessee benefitted Rachel the younger emotionally and positioned her for a new partnership, one that may have been preferred by both Mrs. Donelson and her adult children as it offered both the prospect of happiness for Rachel and the prospect of increased profit for the various family businesses.
 This conclusion is not inconsistent with other analyses of the interdependence between kinship and trade in the frontier south.
-In 2017, Natalie Inman wrote, "Their marriage epitomized what was possible in familial networking.
+In 2017, Natalie Inman wrote, "[Andrew and Rachel's] marriage epitomized what was possible in familial networking.
 Jackson gained an army of brothers, literally."